Emergency Department Patient Flow Optimization with an Alternative Care Threshold Policy: Model Description and Problem Formulation

-The ED is equipped with $c_u$ urgent beds and $c_n$ non-urgent beds, for a total capacity of $c = c_u + c_n$ beds.
-Urgent patients occupy urgent beds first, with preemptive priority over non-urgent patients if this capacity is exceeded, while non-urgent patients are restricted to non-urgent beds.
-That is, urgent patients wait only for other urgent patients if all $c$ beds are occupied by urgent patients, whereas non-urgent patients wait behind all urgent patients (both in service and queue) in addition to preceding non-urgent patients.
 Since the number of non-urgent patients is constrained by the balking threshold $k$, overall system stability is ensured solely by the stability of the urgent queue.
 Consequently, the ED system is stable when $\rho_u = \frac{\lambda_u}{c \mu_u} < 1$.